-In the ice cream case just described, the lactose-intolerant person was initially consuming ice cream out of impulse, or perhaps habit, without thinking about it.
-Her conduct was caused by primitive, unreflective valuings.
+In the ice cream case just described, the lactose-intolerant person was initially consuming ice cream out of impulse or habit, without thinking about it.
+Her conduct was caused by unreflective valuings.
 (In reality, Dewey stressed, hardly any of the valuings of adults are wholly primitive, as the valuings of infants are.
 So the illustration is only of a relatively unreflective valuing, one that incorporates a relatively low level of understanding of the consequences of acting on it.)
 When she became aware of the fact that her consumption of ice cream was causing a problem, she investigated the problem, articulating its contours, with the aim of solving it, of finding some alternative that would “work,” in the sense of enabling the satisfactory resumption of activity.
-“Working” need not mean finding an alternative means to resuming the same valuing activity.
-Her activity has changed: now she is set upon consuming lactose-free ice cream.
-From a psychological point of view, her valuation activity has changed not just in the object toward which it is directed, but in its cognitive character: it embodies an articulate understanding of what she is going after, which reflects her appraisals of its merits.
+“Working” need not mean finding an alternative means to resuming the same valued activity.
+Her activity has changed: now she aims to consume lactose-free ice cream.
+Her valuation activity has changed both in the object toward which it is directed, and in its cognitive character: it embodies an articulate understanding of what she is going after, which reflects her appraisals of its merits.

 The result of such appraisal is the adoption of an end-in-view, the institution of a desire.
 Dewey’s term “desire” is closer to our “intention” or “purpose” or even “plan” (TV 238) in denoting a tendency toward action that the agent has adopted, rather than simply a motive clamoring for our attention or moving us behind our backs.
 Desire denotes a reflective, conscious valuing, not a mere “affective-motor” attitude, but an “affective-ideational-motor activity,” a “union of prizing and appraising” (TV 218).
 It is a cognitive state.
 As the individual engages this new valuation, she experiences the consequences of acting on it.
 Reflection upon these consequences is then incorporated into more intelligent valuations, by way of further appraisals.
 The result of criticism is the refinement of taste — that is, a “rational liking” (VEK 15), a “liking for a reason” (VORC 95).
 The novice and the connoisseur may both value (like) the same object.
 But the latter has a reflective and articulate grasp of the features of the object that are liked, plus enough experience with valuations of objects of that type to have warranted confidence that these features merit liking.
 That is, the connoisseur has enough experience to warrant confidence that there are not further features of the object or consequences of valuing it which, once appreciated, would reverse or detract from the liking.
 Desires (ends-in-view) do not exist in isolation from each other.
 We reflect on the consequences of attempting to jointly satisfy our desires.
 Appraisals of such consequences serve to modify desires so that they are coordinated with one another.
 Dewey called such systematically coordinated desires “interests” (TV 207).